-But all was forgotten when we walked into our hotel.
-For our one night stay in Naples, we booked the Sweet Sleep B&B, located right across the street from the central train station.
-We were greeted cheerfully by the couple at the front desk and quickly given the keys to our room along with some directions for taking the train to the ferry terminal in the morning.
+For our one-night stay in Naples, we booked the Sweet Sleep B&B, located right across the street from the central train station.
+We are greeted cheerfully by the couple at the front desk and quickly given the keys to our room.
+They also helpfully provide directions for the train to the ferry terminal in the morning.

-When we told them we were headed to Procida they said, “Oh, it’s so beautiful, we were just there yesterday!”
-They added that most of their guests head straight for Capri and they just couldn’t understand why everyone thought Capri was so wonderful with its fancy shops and hoards of tourists.
-They much preferred the tranquil beauty of Procida.
+Most of their guests head straight for Capri, she adds.
+She can’t understand why everyone thinks Capri is so wonderful with its fancy shops and hoards of tourists.
+They much prefer the tranquil beauty of Procida.

 All of the rooms at Sweet Sleep have clever names instead of numbers.
-Our room was the “Joker Room” and it was circular in shape, modern – yet cozy in design – and incredibly spacious.
-But the best part was the bed with its sublimely-comfortable Tempur-Pedic mattress (hence the B&B’s name).
-We’d had a series of rock-hard beds in Ireland so it was a welcome change, especially for Dave.
+Ours is the “Joker Room” and it’s circular in shape, modern – yet cozy – in design, and incredibly spacious.
+But the best part is the sublimely-comfortable Tempur-Pedic mattress (hence the B&B’s name) on the bed.

-We got a little bit lost finding the right ferry terminal but managed to make it onto the boat just in time for departure.
-It was a pleasant 40-minute cruise across the Bay of Naples and as we approached the port in Procida, the chaos and grime of Naples melted into the horizon behind us.
+The ferry ride is a pleasant 40-minute cruise across the Bay of Naples and as we approach the port in Procida, the chaos and grime of Naples melts into the horizon behind us.

 Positively Perfect Procida

-The second we stepped off the ferry in Procida’s Marina Grande, it was love at first sight.
+The second we step off the ferry in Procida’s Marina Grande, it is love at first sight.

-We continued down the main street hugging the waterfront in search of the cinema where we’d planned to meet our hosts.
-“It’s the only cinema on the island” they said, “you can’t miss it.”
-And they were right, as we made our way toward the boats in the marina, we came upon the island’s lone movie theater.
+We continue down the main street hugging the waterfront in search of the cinema where we are supposed to meet our hosts.
+“It’s the only cinema on the island,” they said, “you can’t miss it.”

 Where to stay on Procida